SSWConsulting/SSW.Rules.Content/rules/review-videos-collaboratively/rule.md

 ✅ Feedback had a single sauce of truth\
 ✅ Feedback is attached to the video\
-✅ All version are easy to navigate to\
+✅ All versions are easy to navigate to\
 ✅ Versioning is automatically maintained\
 ✅ Easy timecode documentation\
 ✅ Drawing on the video\